markdryan/subtilis/docs/Subtilis.md

 Can be used to read and write blocks of data from and to a file.

 GET# takes two comma separated parameters, a file handle and a buffer of some sorts, and returns the number of items read.
-The buffer can be an array containing numeric elements or a string.
+The buffer can be an array containing numeric elements or a string or a record containing numeric types.
 The size of the array or string determines the maximum number of bytes that are actually read, e.g.,

 ```
 buf$ := string$(32, " ")